Pope Shenouda III of Alexandria: Domestic reactions

 During the night, an estimated one million or more mourners were said to have visited his body at St. Mark's Cathedral, causing traffic jams stretching for kilometres.
 The body was taken out of the coffin and lay in a seated position on a ceremonial throne dressed in gold- and red-embroidered vestments, a golden mitre upon his head with a gold-tipped staff in his hand.
 Many Coptic figures from across the world started to return to the country to pay their respects and work towards the selection of a new pope.
 Mourners from across Egypt went to Saint Mark Cathedral in Abbaseya to pay their respects.
 Bells tolled in Cairo's Abbasiya district, where the primary cathedral of the Coptic Church is located.
-So large was the crowd of mourners gathering in Cathedral Square to pay their respects that three were killed and 137 injured in a crush as the queue to view the body of the deceased pope stretched for more than one kilometer.
+So large was the crowd of mourners gathering in Cathedral Square to pay their respects that three were killed and 137 injured in a crush as the queue to view the body of the deceased pope stretched for more than one kilometre.
 Viewing was cut short after the tragedy, and the cathedral was closed to the public.

 The funeral of Pope Shenouda III was attended by religious figures in the Arab world.
 Shown in this image are, from the left, Moez Masoud and Habib Ali al-Jifri.